ffund/real-time-embedded-systems-lab/5-timing-interrupts/README.md

 ![Bounce](http://upload.wikimedia.org/wikipedia/commons/a/ac/Bouncy_Switch.png)

 Bounce differs depending on the force and speed with which a user presses a button.
-This makes it tricky to debug - you might find that your produce involving a switch works OK when *you* test it in the lab.
+This makes it tricky to debug - you might find that your product involving a switch works OK when *you* test it in the lab.
 But when you release your product, and your end users press buttons with different force or speed than you typically do, your product will suddenly have bounce-related bugs.

-Switch debouncing can be done in an electrical circuit or in software.
+Switch debouncing techniques compensate for switch bounce, and can be done in an electrical circuit or in software.
 Learn about one method of switch debouncing of each type, and explain it in your report.
 Here are some useful references:

  * Jack Ganssle, [A Guide to Debouncing](http://www.eng.utah.edu/~cs5780/debouncing.pdf)
  * Slides from Oregon State University on [Debouncing Switches](http://web.engr.oregonstate.edu/~traylor/ece473/lectures/debounce.pdf)

+In the last part of this lab exercise (the digital dice application), you'll need to use a debouncing technique.

 #### Polled interrupts